Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Applications to Power Systems

-Under the above system parameters setup, our proposed method is applied for the state estimation of the system \eqref{x25}--\eqref{x26}.
+\textbf{\textit{Case 1 (the stable closed-loop system):}} The controller gain is chosen such that $\rho(A_{c})<1$, which means that the system \eqref{x25} with the chosen $F$ is stable.
+Then, our proposed method is applied for the state estimation of the system \eqref{x25}.
 The estimation performance is evaluated by the trace of the expected error covariance $\ve(P_{t})$.
 The trace of $\ve(P_{t})$ with respect to different delay probabilities ($\lambda_{1}, \lambda_{2}$) is approximately computed by averaging 1000 Monte-Carlo simulations, see Fig.~\ref{fig5}.
-From Fig.~\ref{fig5}, we can see that (i) the estimation performance gets worse under larger delay probabilities; (ii) the expected error covariance $\ve(P_{t})$ is bounded even though $\lambda_{1}=\lambda_{2}=1$ (Note that $\lambda_{1}=\lambda_{2}=1$ means that the delay always happen); (iii) under different delay probabilities, the expected error covariance $\ve(P_{t})$ is within the same order of magnitude as the error covariance of standard Kalman filtering.
-The simulations illustrate that our estimators can well monitor the working state of the power system \eqref{x25}--\eqref{x26}, even though the data transmitted between different areas suffer from random delay.
+From Fig.~\ref{fig5}, we can see that (i) the estimation performance gets worse under larger delay probabilities; (ii) the expected error covariance $\ve(P_{t})$ is bounded even though $\lambda_{1}=\lambda_{2}=1$ (Note that $\lambda_{1}=\lambda_{2}=1$ means that the delay always happens); (iii) under different delay probabilities, the expected error covariance $\ve(P_{t})$ is within the same order of magnitude as the error covariance of standard Kalman filtering.
+The simulations illustrate that our estimators can well monitor the working state of the power system \eqref{x25}, even though the data transmitted between different areas suffer from random delays.

 \textbf{\textit{Case 2 (the unstable closed-loop system):}} It is known that to estimate the states of unstable systems is more challenging than to estimate the states of stable systems.
 Hence, to further illustrate the effectiveness of our estimators, we also consider the unstable system case.
-Suppose that, the controller gain is chosen as
+The controller gain is chosen such that $\rho(A_{c})>1$.
+Hence, the system \eqref{x25} with the chosen controller gain is unstable.
+In this case, the values of $\trace[\ve(P_{t})]$ with different $(\lambda_{1}, \lambda_{2})$ are presented in Figs.~\ref{m2}--\ref{m3}.